Medically Reviewed By:Nidra Sidhu, M.D. Integrative Medicine

-There aren’t many risks in consuming delta-8 tetrahydrocannabinol unless you count euphoria and a sense of contentment.
-The delta-8 benefits far outweigh any cons.
+There aren’t many risks in consuming delta 8 tetrahydrocannabinol unless you count the potential for euphoria.
+The delta 8 benefits far outweigh any cons.
 But if you’re new to this plant compound (and even if you’re not), we recommend starting small and working your way up with serving sizes so you can gauge how your body reacts to it.

-Does delta-8 show up on a drug test?
+Does delta 8 show up on a drug test?
 Again, it depends, but it can show up on a drug test due to those tests looking for the metabolite THC-COOH.
-If you did fail a drug test while consuming delta-8, it would be considered a false positive because it isn’t illegal federally.
-Delta-8 may show up on a drug test if it reached a specific cut-off value, or it may not be present at all.
+If you did fail a drug test while consuming delta 8, it would be considered a false positive because it isn’t illegal federally.
+Delta 8 may show up on a drug test if it reached a specific cut-off value, or it may not be present at all.

 In simple terms, terpenes are the aromatic oils found in different plants.
-When you buy essential oils… Those are terpenes.
-When you smell lavender and rosemary on your fingers after rubbing the raw plant in between your fingers...
-Those are terpenes.
+When you buy essential oils, those are terpenes.
+When you smell lavender and rosemary on your fingers after rubbing the raw plant in between your fingers, those are terpenes.
 The scent you are inhaling is the terpenes.
 But this isn’t all they are, a scent.

 The list is too long to explain all of the terpenes found in the hemp plant — over 150!
 And the terpenes naturally occurring in the plant are a significant reason why you should consume broad-spectrum or full-spectrum hemp products — because those types of extracts will contain all of these beneficial terpenes rather than filtering them out during extraction.

-Hybrid strains are generally cross-breeding between the Indica vs. Sativa leaf strains, which gives you a hybrid variation.
+Hybrid strains are generally cross-breeding between the Indica and Sativa leaf strains, which gives you hybrid strains variation.
 As with all strains, you’re going to want to look at the cannabinoid profile and terpene profile to genuinely understand what type of experience you’re likely going to get.
-Of course, this can take some effort, so doing your research ahead of time will always be helpful.
+Of course, this can take some effort, so doing your research when looking into hybrid strains ahead of time will always be helpful.

-So you’ve heard of cannabis Sativa and cannabis Indica, but you haven’t heard of cannabis ruderalis just yet.
+So you’ve heard of cannabis Sativa plants and cannabis Indica, but you haven’t heard of cannabis ruderalis just yet.
 Let’s talk about it!
 The origins of cannabis ruderalis aren’t entirely certain, but it’s believed — and contradicted — by many experts to be a subspecies of cannabis Indica and is native to Asia, and Central and Eastern Europe, specifically Russia.

 How does this “wild” plant make you feel?
 Well, that depends on how it’s grown.
-It’s a highly resilient and hardy plant capable of “autoflowering” — it flowers on its own without the need for a specific light cycle to get it going — and because of those traits, it’s crossbred with Sativa and Indica strains to make THC-rich strains and cannabidiol-rich strains that recreational and medicinal users love.
+It’s a highly resilient and hardy plant capable of “autoflowering” — it flowers on its own without the need for a specific light cycle to get it going — and because of those traits, it’s crossbred with Sativa plants and Indica edibles strains to make THC-rich strains and cannabidiol-rich strains that recreational and medicinal users love.

-Once upon a time, this wasn’t a very popular strain because it had low THC content, but not breeders have created the best of both worlds — an auto-flowering plant that matures quickly and is also rich in the plant compounds that consumers know and love.
-So when you’re shopping for your favorite Indica vs. Sativa leaf, remember that there are other species out there like ruderalis who are adding to the complexity and beauty of this industry.
+Once upon a time, this wasn’t a very popular strain because it had low THC content, but now breeders have created the best of both worlds — an auto-flowering plant that matures quickly and is also rich in the plant compounds that consumers know and love.
+So when you’re shopping for your favorite Indica and Sativa leaf, remember that there are other species out there like ruderalis who are adding to the complexity and beauty of this industry.

 This way, you can guarantee that you’re getting what the label says you’re getting.
-It is also compliant with federal regulations on the legal amount of delta-9 allowable within a hemp-derived product.
+It is also compliant with federal regulations on the legal amount of delta 9 allowable within a hemp-derived product.